-Figure 1: network configuration of how the traffic flow is configured

-Figure 2Network configuration of actual traffic flow along with the working of malicious node
+Figure 1: network configuration of how the traffic Figure 2: Network configuration of actual traffic flow along with the working of malicious node

-Implementation in RPL (for 1 sink)
+Implementation in RPL (for 1 sink):

-- In RPL the transmitter broadcasts the DIO during DODAG formation. - The receiver on receiving the DIO from the transmitter updates its parent list, sibling list, rank and sends a DAO message with route information. - Malicious node upon receiving the DIO message it does not update the rank instead it always advertises a fake rank. - The other node on listening to the malicious node DIO message the update their rank according to the fake rank. - After the formation of DODAG, if the node that is transmitting the packet has malicious node as the preferred parent, transmits the packet to it but the malicious node instead of transmitting the packet to its parent, it simply drops the packet resulting in zero throughput.
+- In RPL the transmitter broadcasts the DIO during DODAG formation. - The receiver on receiving the DIO from the transmitter updates its parent list, sibling list, and rank and sends a DAO message with route information. - Malicious node upon receiving the DIO message does not update the rank instead it always advertises a fake rank. - The other node on listening to the malicious node DIO message updates its rank according to the fake rank. - After the formation of DODAG, if the node that is transmitting the packet has a malicious node as the preferred parent, transmits the packet to it but the malicious node instead of transmitting the packet to its parent, simply drops the packet resulting in zero throughputs.